 9. You fill in your bookshelf with your crap/unsold books.

-Although authors compete with book sales and make sure every copy is out, you still have a collection of your progress as a writer.
+Although authors compete with book sales and ensure every copy is out, you still have a collection of your writing progress.

 Can you imagine how meaningful it would be to see your wildest imagination translated into something tangible for others?